bygo/deep/README.md

 ## CopyIgnore

-Some structures will be ignored
+Some structs will not be deconstructed and their fields copied, but the struct will be copied.

 ```go
 import "github.com/bygo/deep"